-Section Focus: You will learn the basics of the EPA's Total Coliform Rule and bacteriological sampling.
-At the end of this section, you will be able to understand and describe the Total Coliform Rule.
-There is a post quiz at the end of this section to review your comprehension and a final examination in the Assignment for your contact hours.
+Section Focus: You will learn the basics of waterborne diseases and proper identification.
+At the end of this section, you will be able to describe commonly found waterborne organisms and diseases.
+There is a post quiz at the end of this section to review your comprehension and a final examination for your contact hours.